NickDimmock/rsdocs/docs/index.md

 # Research Support

-Welcome to the Research Support site.
+Welcome to the Research Support site WIP.